 A friend of mine is fond of saying that if you don’t learn to fish in the wind in Montana, you’ll fish two days a year.
 Now, he may be guilty of slight exaggeration, but his point is well taken.
 Wind is a fact of life in the West.
-If you’re going to fish out here, at some point you’ll find yourself doing it in the wind.
-I often field questions from visiting anglers about what adjustments to make when the winds start blowing.
+If you’re going to fish out here, at some point you’ll be doing it in the wind.
+I often field questions from visiting anglers about what adjustments are necessary when the winds start blowing.

 The answer is simple: increase your line speed.
 All else being equal, the faster a line moves, the more energy it carries.
 And more energy is exactly what’s necessary to offset the effects of wind.

 Sounds simple enough.
 Is that really all there is to it?
 Technically, yes.
 Practically, well…maybe.
 That’s because it all depends on your casting stroke.
-If you have a fundamentally sound stroke, then yes, the only adjustments you need consider are speeding up your stroke, hauling, or doing both (if the wind is particularly severe).
+If you have a fundamentally sound stroke, then yes, the only adjustments you need to consider are speeding up your stroke, hauling, or doing both if the wind is particularly severe.
 Nothing else is necessary.

 Unfortunately, very few anglers possess fundamentally sound casting strokes (in my estimation it’s less than 1%).
 So here’s the crux of the issue.
 If you have flaws in your casting stroke the wind will, at the very least, expose them.
 More likely, it will exacerbate them.
 Simple casting situations become difficult.
 Difficult ones become impossible.